codingMustache/codingMustache/README.md

 ## Joke of the Day

-A man is washing the car with his son.
-The son asks......
-"Dad, can’t you just use a sponge?"
+Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.

 ## Daily Trivia

-What was the name of the security vulnerability found in Bash in 2014?
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. Shellshock
+ 1. HD Graphics 700
- 2. Stagefright
+ 2. HD Graphics 600
- 3. Bashbug
+ 3. HD Graphics 7000
- 4. Heartbleed
+ 4. HD Graphics 500

 <details>
   <summary>Answer</summary>
-  Shellshock
+  HD Graphics 500
 </details>